ajgour-hue/i-moddify/README.md

 ## 1. What is this repo?

-The **i-moddify** repository is a full-stack web application designed to provide a mood-aware music streaming experience.
+The **moddify** repository is a full-stack web application designed to provide a mood-aware music streaming experience.
 At its core, the project leverages computer vision and metadata-driven music organization to serve users songs that align with their emotional state.

 The application is divided into two primary environments:
 1.  **Backend**: A Node.js and Express-based REST API that handles user authentication, music file metadata extraction, and storage integration.
 It utilizes MongoDB for data persistence and Redis for caching (as evidenced by `Backend/src/config/cache.js`).